alexdodonov/mezon-router/README.md

     */
     public function actionIndex()
     {
-        return( 'This is the main page of our simple site' );
+        return 'This is the main page of our simple site';
     }

     /**